 - Blood or pus in the stool

-Severe C. difficile infection may also cause severe intestinal inflammation, enlargement of the colon (also called toxic megacolon) and sepsis.
-People who have these conditions are often admitted to the intensive care unit.
+C. difficile infection that is severe and sudden, an uncommon condition, may also cause intestinal inflammation leading to enlargement of the colon (also called toxic megacolon) and sepsis.
+Sepsis is a life-threatening condition that occurs when the body's response to an infection damages its own tissues.
+People who have these conditions are admitted to the intensive care unit.

 When to see a doctor